-Previously avoiding all print/online/TV things Gaga (I mean, after all, there was nothing this attention whore could possibly invoke that would negate my pungent aversion), I admittedly watched with prejudiced animosity.
+Previously avoiding all print/online/TV things Gaga (I mean, after all, there was nothing this attention whore could possibly invoke that would negate my aversion), I admittedly watched with prejudiced curiosity.
 What happened was something I didn’t expect.
-Here was arguably the most popular entertainer on earth – the most talked about, the most controversial, simultaneously the most maligned and worshiped since the heyday of Madonna’s long-dissipated relevance, and there didn’t seem to be a haughty bone in her body.
+Here was arguably the most popular entertainer on earth – the most talked about, the most controversial, simultaneously the most maligned and worshiped since the heyday of Madonna’s hierarchy, and there didn’t seem to be a haughty bone in her body.
 Rarely have I witnessed such humility, such earthiness (I know!), such devotion to fans from a pop star of Gaga’s uber-popularity.
 For all the comparison hubbub, here was the antithesis of Madonna.

-It was almost epiphanic.
+It was almost an epiphany.
 Was I allowing my distaste for her glaring attention-seeking shenanigans (and ersatz first few singles) to miss the abutment of performance art and commerce, from a tough New York cookie with a heart of gold?
 Sure, such combinations aren’t that new.
 Madonna – minus the heart of gold, natch – explored the art/commerce agenda brilliantly since her “Like A Virgin” performance at the VMAs over two decades ago (most unsuccessfully – in idea and ideal, anyway – during her EROTICA/SEX/BODY OF EVIDENCE debacle).
 Purely as an entity, I wanna hang out in the East Village with Gaga, smoke some pot, and throw back a few whiskey sours.
 And I’ve never smoked pot and loathe whiskey.
 The Power Of Gaga!
 (Of course, such brazen tangibility just might be a small ingredient in Gaga’s world domination brew…)

 One should always let the music speak for itself, of course, and not be deterred one way or the other from outside sources, so I thought, in light of my ‘a-ha!’
 Oprah/Gaga moment, that it was my duty to spelunk her debut with a different, less prejudiced mindset.